 Upon a motion by Commissioner Douglas and seconded by Commissioner Rivers, the Board voted to go into Executive Session for the purposes of personnel.
 The meeting then resumed upon a motion by Commissioner Douglas and seconded by Commissioner Crumbley with unanimous consent.
 Mr. O’Quinn notified the public that they had discussed a personnel matter pertaining to the new organizational chart and the personnel that would be staffing it.
 The board then voted on Item 2017-11-183, which is covered below.

 2017-11-183 Continued: Mr. Layson presented a revised and updated organizational chart for all departments and agencies that fall under the jurisdiction of the board of commissioners.
-Under the new organizational chart, the duties and title of the County Clerk will be held by Michael Brewer and the duties of Chief Financial Officer will be held by Chiquita Barkley.
+Under the new organizational chart, the duties and title of the County Clerk will be held by Michael Brewer and the duties of Chief Financial Officer, which shall be synonymous with Controller, will be held by Chiquita Barkley.
 The following departments and their department heads will answer to the County Administrator, to include: Leisure Services, Animal Control, E-911, Planning and Development, Fire Department, Public Works, Facilities Management and Human Resources, with the Human Resources position to be filled as soon as possible.
-Upon a motion by Commissioner Rivers and seconded by Commissioner Douglas, the new organizational chart was approved with unanimous consent.
+Upon a motion by Commissioner Rivers and seconded by Commissioner Douglas, the new organizational chart was approved with unanimous consent and becomes effective immediately.

 Item 2017-11-194: Public Comments

 Mr. Brewer notified the board that no one had turned in a request for public comment prior to the deadline prescribed under the county code of ordinances in advance of the commission meeting.

 Item 2017-11-195: Adjournment Motion